gabekiriakos/Nebulae/documentation/kernel.md

 # Kernel

 The following configurations are personal so it is wise to read up on [configuring the kernel](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Kernel). <br>
-To make things easier, install sys-apps/pciutils and use the command `lspci` to get hardware information for your specific build. <br>
+To make things easier, `emerge --ask sys-apps/pciutils` and run `lspci` to get hardware information for your specific build. <br>
 Keep in mind that for network adapters to work correctly, they must be installed as <ins>modules</ins>. <br>
 Included in this repo is the [kernel config](/usr/src/linux/.config) with most of these settings and more that can be loaded during `make menuconfig`.